ISA & GIA

 Our usual investment account fees also apply to our Stocks & Shares ISA, which you can find in detail here.
 You can also read more about our Stocks & Shares ISA here.

-The Cash ISA is a cash savings account and does not offer any investment options.
-To open a Moneybox Cash ISA, you’ll need to make a first deposit of at least £500, or transfer in an existing ISA from elsewhere.
+Moneybox offers two Cash ISAs – the Cash ISA and Open Access Cash ISA – both are cash savings account and do not offer any investment options.
+To open a Moneybox Cash ISA or Open Access Cash ISA, you’ll need to make a first deposit of at least £500, or transfer in an existing ISA from elsewhere.

 How useful was our article?